Simplified ESRS: A New Start for Corporate Sustainability Reporting in Europe

 EXECUTIVE SUMMARY

-On 3 December 2025, EFRAG submitted its technical advice on the draft simplified European Sustainability Reporting Standards (ESRS) to the European Commission, marking the most significant reset of EU sustainability reporting rules since CSRD was adopted.
+On 3 December 2025, EFRAG submitted its technical advice on the draft simplified European Sustainability Reporting Standards (ESRS) to the European Commission, representing the most significant update to EU sustainability reporting rules since the adoption of CSRD.

-The new package cuts datapoints, streamlines double materiality and eases value chain data requirements, while keeping Green Deal ambition and investor expectations intact.
+The new package reduces datapoints, streamlines double materiality, and eases value chain data requirements, while maintaining Green Deal objectives and meeting investor expectations.

-• A narrower legal CSRD scope after Parliament’s 13 November 2025 vote to raise thresholds, but continued market pressure through banks, investors and value chains
+A narrower legal CSRD scope following Parliament’s 13 November 2025 vote to raise thresholds, but ongoing market pressure from banks, investors, and value chains

-• A short implementation window to redesign materiality, data and governance ahead of revised standards that the Commission intends to make mandatory for 2027 reporting periods, with possible early adoption in 2026
+A short implementation window to redesign materiality, data, and governance before the revised standards become mandatory for 2027 reporting periods, with possible early adoption in 2026

 1. What has changed and why it matters

-In early 2025, the European Commission asked EFRAG to deliver technical advice on how to simplify the ESRS Delegated Act by November 2025.
-EFRAG issued exposure drafts in July 2025 and, after a 60 day public consultation, completed the simplification exercise at the end of November.
-The amended ESRS and technical advice were then published and submitted on 3 December 2025.
+In early 2025, the European Commission requested EFRAG to provide technical advice on simplifying the ESRS Delegated Act by November 2025.
+EFRAG released exposure drafts in July, conducted a 60-day public consultation, and completed the simplification by the end of November.
+The amended ESRS and technical advice were published and submitted on 3 December 2025.

 Key outcomes include:

-• Shorter, clearer standards that are easier for boards, finance and sustainability teams to work with
+Shorter, clearer standards that are easier for boards, finance, and sustainability teams to implement

-• A more practical double materiality process and a more flexible approach to value chain data
+A more practical double materiality process and a more flexible approach to value chain data requirements

-In parallel, on 13 November 2025 the European Parliament adopted its position under the Omnibus process to narrow CSRD scope to very large companies, with thresholds of around 1 750 employees and 450 million euros in net turnover.
-Many firms will fall outside the legal CSRD perimeter, but most will still face ESRS style expectations from lenders, investors and major clients.
+On 13 November 2025, the European Parliament adopted its position under the Omnibus process to narrow CSRD scope to very large companies, with thresholds of approximately 1,750 employees and 450 million euros in net turnover.
+While many firms will fall outside the legal CSRD perimeter, most will still face ESRS-style expectations from lenders, investors, and major clients.

-This confirms that the real question is no longer whether sustainability information is needed, but how to use this reset, as of late 2025, to build a reporting system that supports business decisions instead of simply ticking regulatory boxes.
+This confirms that the key question is no longer whether sustainability information is needed, but how to use this update to build a reporting system that supports business decisions rather than simply meeting regulatory requirements.

 2. The main technical shifts you need to know